gleicht/ReviewDemo.github.io/README.md

 ![1_CP_PANEL](https://user-images.githubusercontent.com/6706790/218218227-de2fbd72-631c-4583-9b71-db18d5909e9a.PNG)
 3. Click on the All Installations icon on the Softaculous install screen.
 ![2_CP_PANEL](https://user-images.githubusercontent.com/6706790/218218526-68af519e-2956-46b0-8b45-2e459bd59adc.PNG)
 4. Provide the information requested.
-When all information has been provided, click Create Staging.
+When all information has been provided, click **Create Staging**.
 ![3_CP_PANEL](https://user-images.githubusercontent.com/6706790/218218458-c2ef1d9a-23ca-4ea3-92c3-c0031d9ea341.PNG)
 5. When the installation process is complete, you will be prompted for your log on credentials.
 6. Start building your site.